bauxiteDYS/SM-DYS-Instagib/README.md

 Use `!instagib` command to toggle MK instagib mode, disabled by default.

-Note: May skew stats for now, maybe use `dys_stats_enabled 0`, `map_restart` will probably be required for this to take effect.
+Note: Stats will be disabled when instagib mode is enabled, and map will be restarted when instagib is toggled.